rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/grafana_auth_bypass.md

 ## Vulnerable Application

-The following list is a list of vulnerable versions of Grafana:
+The following list shows the vulnerable versions of Grafana when configured for LDAP or OAuth:

   1. 2.x
   2. 3.x